Rockstar Energy: Sponsorship

 Like its competitors Red Bull and Monster Energy, Rockstar has sponsored a range of action sports and music events.

 The sponsorships included the Mayhem Festival, a metal and rock festival touring the United States in July and August, the Uproar Festival, a rock festival touring the United States in September and October, and the Lucas Oil Off Road Racing Series.
 Both the Mayhem and Uproar events were discontinued in 2015.
 The Lucas racing events were discontinued in 2020.

-Rockstar also sponsored various action sports competitors, such as the Husqvarna factory motorcycle riders Gautier Paulin, Graham Jarvis and Pablo Quintanilla, motorcycle road racer Jorge Lorenzo (2011–2012), flat track rider Bryan Smith, rallycross drivers Tanner Foust and Scott Speed, off-road truck driver Rob MacCachren, and drifters Fredric Aasbø and Ryan Tuerck.
+Beginning in 2026, Rockstar sponsors NASCAR Cup Series driver Tyler Reddick.